Renderers & Frame Limit

 Tactical Ops Multiplayer Servers require that you have the a "validated'' OpenGL Renderer and that you have the correct version installed.
 Multiplayer servers check if you have the proper version and if not they will kick you out of the game send you back to the main menu.

 For Tactical Ops:AoT v3.5 Non-ESE Servers its best to use the default OpenGL Renderer that comes in the v3.5 Community Patch.
-You can use OpenGL Renderer v3.4 or OpenGL Renderer v3.5 but you can get kicked by a few servers who expect the Default Renderer from the patch.
+You can use OpenGL Renderer v3.5 but you can get kicked by some servers that run old outdated TOST versions.
+(Example v188.8.131.52)

 When Playing on Tactical Ops:AoT v3.5 ESE Servers its expected that you use the ESE OpenGL Renderer.

 OpenGL Renderer v3.2 - You can play on TO v3.4 TOST servers without problem and it already has a build in 60fps frame limit.
 Downside of it that sometimes when you record with Fraps the FPS drops to 40-45 instead of 60fps.

 OpenGL Renderer v3.3 - This is the version in the Tactical Ops v3.5 Community Patch.
 It will allow you to play on TO v3.4 TOST servers without problem, only it doesnt have a build in FPS/Frame Limit and you will have to set it yourself.
 This one is not very usefull for TO v3.4.

 OpenGL Renderer v3.4 / v3.5 - These are the latest 2 versions of the Renderer compatible with TO v3.4 TOST.
 These dont have a build in FPS/Frame Limit and you will have to set it yourself.
 But do allow a perfect 60fps recording with Fraps or other recording software.
 There are possible also many bugs fixed to previous versions.